theranbrig/cs-fundamentals/Markdowns/linked-lists-answers.md

 	this.removeDuplicates = function() {
 		// Empty or a single element Linked List if (!this.head || !this.head.next) {
-			console.log('No duplicates were found.
-Empty or a single element Linked List.');
+			console.log('No duplicates.
+Empty or single item list');
 			return;
 		}